smartemailing/types/README.md

 ## Extraction from array

-This is really useful for strict-typing (validation) multidimensional arrays like API requests or forms data.
+This is really useful for strict-typing (validation) multidimensional arrays like API requests, forms or database data.

 ```php
 <?php